 Technical certificate programs provide education in conceptual and technical skills for specific occupations.
 Many available manufacturing jobs require advanced education beyond the high school diploma.
 This certificate content is designed to develop competency in the comprehension of general technical skills.
 This certificate may be earned on the way to acquiring the Associate of Business Administration with a focus in Manufacturing Management.
 It includes and builds upon the manufacturing option of the business program.
-Beyond the introduction to the modern manufacturing environment and credentials from MSSC as Certified Production Technician (CPT) and the CPT in green manufacturing option; and the Certified Logistics Technician (CLT), this certificate includes the Computer Numeric Control (CNC) operator course which prepares students for the National Institute for Metalworking Skills (NIMS) CNC Operator credential.
+Beyond the introduction to the modern manufacturing environment and credentials from MSSC as Certified Production Technician (CPT) and the CPT in green manufacturing option; and the Certified Logistics

+Technician (CLT), this certificate includes the Computer Numeric Control (CNC) operator course.